openshift/training/beta-4-setup.md

 ahead and re-point our configuration.
 Our friend `osc edit` comes to the rescue
 again:

-    osc edit bc ruby-sample-build
+    osc edit bc ruby-example

 Change the "uri" reference to match the name of your Github repository.
 Assuming your github user is `alice`, you would point it to `git://github.com/alice/ruby-hello-world.git`.
 Save and exit the editor.

-If you again run `osc get buildconfig ruby-sample-build -o yaml` you should see that the `uri` has been updated.
+If you again run `osc get buildconfig ruby-example -o yaml` you should see that the `uri` has been updated.

 ### Change the Code